Jeremy Taylor (politician): Political career

 Taylor's residency and voter registration was challenged in December 2019 by Maria Rundquist, as he had acquired a second home in May 2019.
 To represent population-based electoral districts in Iowa, the officeholder must live in that district.
 When the officeholder moves into another district, their office is, by Iowa state law, vacant.
 Woodbury County auditor Pat Gill disqualified Taylor from his seat in District 2, and Taylor subsequently resigned the position.

 Taylor remained a candidate for the Republican primary for the United States House of Representatives in Iowa's 4th congressional district, a seat held by Steve King.
 The primary was won by Randy Feenstra.

 On January 12, 2023, the United States Department of Justice announced the arrest and indictment of Taylor’s wife, Kim Phuong Taylor, on charges of voter fraud in relation to Taylor’s unsuccessful candidacy in 2020 for the Republican primary and his successful candidacy for Woodbury County Supervisor.
 The DOJ alleges that Kim Taylor “submitted or caused others to submit dozens of voter registrations, absentee ballot request forms, and absentee ballots containing false information,” including by signing affirmations on absentee ballots and voter registrations on behalf of the named voters without their permission.
+In November 2023, Kim Phuong Taylor was found guilty of 52 counts of voter fraud, and was sentenced in April 2024 to four months in prison, along with four months of house arrest, followed by two years of supervised release.